• Skip to primary navigation

 Meade County Historical MuseumMeade

-Located on Highway 54 in downtown Meade, the Meade County Historical Museum museum is one of the finest in Southwest Kansas.
+Located on Highway 54 in downtown Meade, the Meade County Historical Museum is one of the finest in Southwest Kansas.
 Arranged in such a way as to depict the lifestyle of early Meade County settlers, the museum offers an entertaining as well as educational look at its past.
 The museum boardwalk includes replicas of scenes from the past such as a sod house, general store and blacksmith shop.
 The livery stable houses early-day transportation, and a walk down the west side of the museum offers a glimpse into an early-day bank, doctor's office, school room, and church.
 The museum also hosts an extensive collection of railroad memorabilia and artifacts from a local archeological dig.
-The museum's outdoor display which is 1 black east and 1/2 block south, includes the Sunnydale one-room school house, a windmill and early farm equipment.
+The museum's outdoor display, which is 1 block east and 1/2 block south, includes the Sunnydale one-room school house, a windmill, and early farm equipment.

 Big BrutusMineral